maddiethedinosaur/funnydiehaha/Marxism Reading List.md

 * [Manifesto of the Communist Party](https://drive.google.com/file/d/1HnOE1zEGIEAJj4pfS8AFDBHAlIz1HKeC/view?usp=sharing) by Karl Marx

   *The final programme for the Communist League, it is a larger and more detailed outline of some fundamental positions of communism.*

+## Philosophy and Politics of the Communist Movement

 * [Theses on Feuerbach](http://libcom.org/library/ludwig-feuerbach-end-classical-german-philosophy-engels-appendix) by Karl Marx